wireapp/wire-server/docs/src/understand/proteus-to-mls.md

 #### MLS Feature Config

-Currently here are the only "mls" feature configurations configurable on a team-level:
+The following `mls` feature configuration items can be set at the team-level:

 * `allowedCipherSuites` - configure a list of allowed cipher suites,
 * `defaultCipherSuite` - configure a default cipher suite to choose when creating a new MLS group,